reside-ic/reside-ic.github.io/content/blog/logging-docker-elk.md

 documented [here](https://github.com/reside-ic/beats).
 Again, we use Vault for credential storage, but for a simple deployment you could store the secrets in a suitably secured Docker Compose `.env` file.
 These agents talk directly to Docker (via volumes and/or socket) so don’t need to be on the same Docker network as the relevant containers.

+For reference our complete setup is described in [reside-ic/logs](https://github.com/reside-ic/logs/), which includes `docker-elk` as a submodule.

 # Next steps